So Many Relationships End Because of THIS

 Whether the end of a relationship arrives suddenly, catching you off guard, or unfolds gradually over time, the root cause is often the same: disconnection.
 Relationships, whether romantic or other, end not because of a lack of love but because of a lack of connection.

-This realization that I gained from working with couples and also from my own romantic relationships left me asking this question: If most relationships end because of disconnection that grows over time, then what exactly are the things that create disconnection in our intimate relationships with our partners (regardless of the labels we use to define our relationships… boyfriend, girlfriend, husband, wife, partner, or any other term)?
+Through my own experiences in relationships and years of working with couples, I've realized that disconnection, left unaddressed, quietly grows over time.
+And, it left me asking this question: If most relationships end because of disconnection that grows over time, then what exactly are the habits, behaviors, or fears that create disconnection in our intimate relationships with our partners (regardless of the labels we use to define our relationships… boyfriend, girlfriend, husband, wife, partner, or any other term)?

 Relationships end not because of a lack of love but because of a lack of connection.